Foundations in Constructive Dialogue Public Cohort (6/26/25)

 The Challenge

 Jessica Minick teaches a Cambridge Assessment International Education® course, “Global Perspectives and Research,” at Suffern High School in which her students often engage in challenging discussions on global issues.
-When the class size doubled one year, these conversations grew more polarized and mediating them became significantly more difficult.
+When the class size doubled from 15 to 29 one year, these conversations grew more polarized and mediating them became significantly more difficult.

 Rather than limit or censor these in-class discussions, Ms. Minick sought a solution to help her students communicate more constructively with each other in this course and in dealing with these types of conversations going forward.